Customer Ban & Bar Policy

 Customer Ban and Bar Policy

-On December 13, 2005 the Wicomico Public Library Board of Trustees adopted its Customer Rules of Conduct policy, to help ensure the safety and security of the staff and customers, and a comfortable and enjoyable library experience for all.
+Wicomico Public Libraries’ Rules of Conduct & Unattended Children Policies help to ensure the safety and security of the staff and visitors as well as a comfortable and enjoyable library

 Ban -1.
 A public proclamation or edict; a public order or notice, mandatory or prohibitory; a summons by public proclamation.